War for the Planet of the Apes

 Time Out says

-Once again our hero is Caesar (Andy Serkis, imparting personality underneath the digital fur in a motion-captured triumph that eclipses even his beloved Gollum), sensitive leader of the apes who suffers a calamitous blow to his family after a sneak attack.
-His peaceful nature rocked by vengeance, Caesar departs with a small detachment of shaggy aides-de-camp to intercept the humans while his tribe splits for shelter.
+Once again our hero is Caesar (Andy Serkis in a motion-captured triumph that eclipses even his beloved Gollum – the effects here are close to magical), sensitive leader of the apes who suffers a calamitous blow to his family after a sneak attack.
+His peaceful nature rocked by a desire for vengeance, Caesar departs with a small detachment of shaggy aides-de-camp to intercept the humans while his tribe heads for shelter.

 Cast and crew